10 Famous Vietnamese Musicians in the 20th Century

 Do Nhuan’s inspiration for composing started from his hometown and family, which has a tradition of Cheo singing – one of the traditional music in Vietnam.
 From the age of 14, he studied music and knew how to play several instruments.

-Mentioning Do Nhuan is remembering a talented musician with successful musical works such as Côn Đảo (Con Island), Chiến Thắng Điện Biên (Victory of Dien Bien), Việt Nam Quê Hương Tôi (Vietnam My Homeland),…or plays like Cô Sao (Ms. Star), Người Tạc Tượng (Sculptor),…
+Mentioning Do Nhuan is remembering a talented musician with successful musical works such as Côn Đảo (Con Island), Chiến Thắng Điện Biên (Victory of Dien Bien), Việt Nam Quê Hương Tôi (Vietnam My Homeland), or plays like Cô Sao (Ms. Star), and Người Tạc Tượng (Sculptor).

 Trong Tan sings Vietnam My Homeland of Do Nhuan.

-He was also awarded many awards such as the Second-class Independence Medal, Second-class Soldier Medal, Second-class Victory Medal.
-And, he was one of the first 5 people to be awarded the award Ho Chi Minh.
+He was also awarded many awards, including the Second-class Independence Medal, Second-class Soldier Medal, and Second-class Victory Medal.
+He was also one of the first five people awarded the Ho Chi Minh Award.

 5. Pham Tuyen Musician